 The 6-piece drum set shall pack takes advantage of hybrid birch and maple shells for a perfectly optimized sound.
 The maple offers a lot of warmth and projection, whilst the birch plies dry excessive overtones and focuses the attack.

 For a drum set at this price point, the drum shell construction is superior to many in its class.
-The considered approach to blend these two types of hand selected wood shells results in a very smooth tone.
+The considered approach to blend these two types of hand-selected wood shells results in a very smooth tone.

 Looking at the Soniclear bearing edges, they are indeed smooth and the inside of the drums are perfectly sanded.
-I did notice however that the bass drum wood hoops are not perfectly aligned, and I did experienced some issues with them being seated on the drum.
+I did notice however that the bass drum wood hoops are not perfectly aligned, and I did experience some issues with them being seated on the drum.

 A noteworthy feature in this Mapex Armory review is the Soniclear tom suspension mounts that are included.
-They are taken from the top of the range Saturn series drums and it’s a great addition to this drum set.
+They are taken from the top-of-the-range Saturn series drums and it’s a great addition to this drum set.
 Both strong and sturdy, they are very heavy-duty and help bring a premium feel to this drum kit.

 This finish of the drum set that appears in this Mapex Armory review is ‘Emerald Burst’ – a visually striking wood lacquer finish.
 These drums look gorgeous and the coating is expertly applied with a smooth transition that is extremely well done.
-I particularly like the eye-catching exterior wood grain that has a wonderful detail.
+I particularly like the eye-catching exterior wood grain that has wonderful details.

 The only minor cosmetic issue I found with the finish is the visible diagonal seam that appears on the outside of the shell on each drum.
-This is the only giveaway that this drum set is not a top of the range kit.
+This is the only giveaway that this drum set is not a top-of-the-range kit.

 The drum sizes included with this shell pack are the ‘Studioease’ sizes, which mean they produce a desirable modern and punchy sound so many drummers look for.